-The term geothermal fluid refers to geothermal liquid, steam and gas separately or together.
+The term geothermal fluid refers to geothermal water, steam and gas separately or together.
 Just what state the fluid is in, liquid or vapour, depends on the temperature and pressure.
-When the fluid travels as a mixture of liquid and vapour (gas and steam), it is referred to as two-phase flow.
+When the fluid travels as a mixture of liquid and vapour (water and steam), it is referred to as two-phase flow.
 The dissolved minerals, silica and salts, are practically only found in the liquid phase.
-Another component of geothermal fluids is gas, mainly carbon dioxide, which is dissolved in the liquid phase until the water starts to boil.
-Other gases are hydrogen sulphide, hydrogen, nitrogen and methane.
-Upon boiling the gases are rapidly transferred to the steam phase, as the gas molecules prefer to reside in the steam rather than the water.
+The gases, mainly carbon dioxide, are stripped form the water upon boiling and are thus in the steam phase.
+Other gases are hydrogen sulphide, hydrogen, nitrogen and methane and a few others.

 Geothermal fluids carry quite different concentrations of dissolved minerals and gases.
 The study of these is the domain of the geochemists who have now identified more than 20 chemical species and chemical ratios governed by temperature.
-Such temperature indicators are called geothermometers are a valuable tool in exploration as by chemical analysis of fluids alone it is possible to predict the reservoir temperature and deduct a wealth of other valuable information of what is happening in the reservoir.
+Such temperature indicators are called geothermometers are a valuable tool in geothermal exploration as by chemical analysis of fluids alone it is possible to predict the reservoir temperature and deduct a wealth of other valuable information.
 This is because the geothermal fluid has been in the reservoir for ages and thus reached equilibrium with the minerals in the reservoir rock.

-Most minerals are more soluble in hot water than cold, e.g. silica, and thus simply knowing the silica concentration in the water can tell us what the temperature in the reservoir is or has been.
-As the fluid is saturated at the reservoir temperature, any cooling will cause supersaturation leading the excess concentration to eventually precipitate.
+Most minerals are more soluble in hot water than cold, e.g. silica, and thus simply knowing the silica concentration in a water sample can tell what the temperature in the reservoir is or has been.
+As the fluid is saturated with the minerals, any cooling will cause super saturation in most cases which leads eventually to precipitation (called scaling).
 Mineral deposits so formed are known to attach themselves to pipes and other surfaces.
-A few minerals on the other hand are less soluble in water at higher temperature, e.g. calcite and calcium sulphate, and this is an advantage because it limits the formation of such deposits when the fluid is exploited and cools down.
-Equally strong an influence on the chemical evolution of the geothermal fluids upon changes in temperature and pressure are changes in the pH value.
+A few minerals on the other hand are less soluble in water at higher temperature, e.g. calcite and calcium sulphate, which is an advantage as it limits the formation of such deposits when the fluid cools down.
+Equally strong an influence on the chemical evolution of the geothermal fluids, as changes in temperature and pressure, is the pH value.
 This is because the dissolved carbon dioxide and hydrogen sulphide gases are week acids.
-Once boiling is initiated the acid gases leave the liquid to the steam phase, and the liquid becomes more basic (higher pH).
-Most mineral equilibria are affected by changes in the pH so the net effect of cooling and steam separation is quite complex and computer chemical modelling is required to keep track of the changes that occur.
+Once boiling is initiated the acid gases are transferred from the liquid to the steam phase, and the water becomes more basic (higher pH).
+Most mineral equilibria are affected by changes in the pH so the net effect of cooling and steam separation is quite complex and computer chemical modelling is required to evaluate the changes that occur.